SiteArmors/Collaborate-With-SiteArmor/CODE_OF_CONDUCT.md

 # Code of Conduct

-SiteArmor is committed to providing a welcoming, inclusive, and respectful environment for all contributors.
+SiteArmors is committed to providing a welcoming, inclusive, and respectful environment for all contributors.
 We believe that a diverse, safe, and respectful community enhances the quality of our project.
 This Code of Conduct outlines our expectations for participant behavior and provides a process for reporting unacceptable behavior.

 By participating in this project, you are expected to honor this Code of Conduct.